 With the knowledge we have about the role culture plays in a person’s health, there has been a major focus on understanding and implementing cultural intelligence in the delivery of care.

 - What is cultural intelligence?

 - How does culture play a role in rehabilitation?

 - Individualized rehabilitation plans

-Cultural intelligence (labelled as cultural competence in the following citation) is the “ability to understand and integrate [an individual’s values, beliefs and behaviours about health and well-being, shaped by various factors such as race, ethnicity, nationality, language, gender, socioeconomic status, physical and mental ability, sexual orientation and occupation] into the delivery and structure of the health care system” .
+Cultural intelligence (labeled as cultural competence in the following citation) is the “ability to understand and integrate [an individual’s values, beliefs, and behaviours about health and well-being, shaped by various factors such as race, ethnicity, nationality, language, gender, socioeconomic status, physical, and mental ability, sexual orientation and occupation] into the delivery and structure of the health care system” .